Scalable Generation of Massive Schr\"odinger Cat States via Quantum Tunneling: Theoretical simulations

+In the absence of decoherence, Fig.\ref{FigS6}\rm{a} shows the fidelity dynamics of the seven-atom NOON state.
+Multiple frequency components contribute to the oscillations, and constructive interference at specific times leads to local maxima in fidelity.
+Fig.~\ref{FigS6}\rm{b} presents the maximum achievable fidelity across different $J_0/U$ ratios.
+Notably, a fidelity of 86.4\% can be attained even at $J_0/U = 3$.
+In the presence of decoherence, however, the optimal point in the oscillation curve must be reached within the coherence time window.

-Our experimental results show excellent agreement with theoretical predictions.
-In Fig.\ref{Fig2}\rm{e}, high-frequency oscillations from lower-order processes appear in the data.
-Imperfections in the Mott insulator state lead to additional occupations in some double wells.
-These effects can be accounted for by integrating the contribution of each double well, weighted by the fraction of imperfect components.
-Slight deviations in the coefficients, as shown in Table\ref{TableS1} and Fig.\ref{Fig3}\rm{a}, arise when the parameters extend beyond the perturbative regime, leading to small shifts in the energy gap between eigenstates as $J_0/U$ approaches 1.
-Additionally, coherence times inferred from damped sinusoidal fits are incorporated into the theoretical analysis in Fig.\ref{Fig2}\rm{e}.
+The experimental results are well captured by the theoretical model described above.
+As shown in Fig.\ref{Fig2}\rm{f}, the primary low-frequency oscillations correspond to the tunneling dynamics of $n$-atom bonded clusters.
+Superimposed high-frequency components arise from residual lower-order tunneling processes.
+Imperfect preparation of the Mott insulator leads to additional occupancies in some double wells.
+These are accounted for by summing the contributions of all possible configurations, weighted by their measured population fractions.
+Slight deviations in the prefactor $\alpha_n$, as shown in Fig.\ref{Fig3}\rm{a}, arise when the parameters move beyond the perturbative regime, where $J_0/U$ approaches unity and the energy gap between the eigenstates is shifted.
+Additionally, the coherence times extracted from damped sinusoidal fits are included in the theoretical model by applying a decay rate to the off-diagonal elements of the density matrix.

 To explore tunneling dynamics in larger clusters, we extend our simulations to higher masses (e.g., $n = 8, 9, 10$).
-Assuming an on-site interaction of $U/h = 800$~Hz, we adjust the tunneling strength $J_0$ to optimize the tunneling strength.
+Assuming an on-site interaction of $U/h = 800$~Hz, we adjust the coupling parameters $J_0/U$ to optimize the tunneling strength.
 As shown in Fig.~\ref{FigS6}\rm{c}, the dominant oscillations correspond to the tunneling of bonded clusters.
 Despite the presence of higher-frequency oscillations arising from lower-order processes, the collective tunneling of the entire cluster remains within the experimentally accessible regime.
-NOON states maintain high fidelity around the quarter-period evolution, confirming the feasibility of scaling to 10 atoms with a total mass of 870 u.
-In principle, as $J_0$ approaches the minimum energy gap $\left(n-1\right)U$ of an $n$-atom Mott insulator, the tunneling strength of bonded clusters should continue to increase.
-As depicted in Fig.~\ref{FigS6}\rm{e}, this scaling suggests that total masses up to $10^4$ u can be reached by tuning $J_0$ to $(n-1)^{3/4}U$ for $n \geq 2$.
-As is well known, much larger clusters may introduce additional constraints: the on-site interaction can exceed the barrier height, invalidating the two-body interaction approximation, increasing loss rates, and shortening coherence time.
-However, our current focus is to identify a regime where tunneling of larger-mass clusters remains observable.
+NOON states maintain high fidelity around the quarter-period evolution, confirming the feasibility of scaling to 10 atoms with a total mass of 869 amu.